City of Kew: History

 Kew was first incorporated as a municipal district on 19 December 1860, a borough in October 1863, and a town on 8 December 1910.
 It was proclaimed a city on 10 March 1921.

+In 1965, Prime Minister Robert Menzies attended the inauguration of a new synagogue in Kew, where he laid the foundation stone.
+Notably, two months later, in October, the synagogue was targeted with antisemitic vandalism.

-On 22 June 1994, the City of Kew was abolished, and along with the Cities of Camberwell and Hawthorn, was merged into the newly created City of Boroondara.
+On 22 June 1994, the City of Kew was abolished, and the Cities of Camberwell and Hawthorn merged into the newly created City of Boroondara.
+The new City was initially planned to be named "City of Riversdale."

-The council formerly met at the Kew Town Hall, at Cotham Road and Charles Street, Kew.
+The council formerly met at the Kew Town Hall, Cotham Road, and Charles Street, Kew.

 Wards

 The City of Kew was divided into four wards on 27 August 1955, each electing three councillors: